entelecheia/koinonikos/README.md

 To get started with Koinonikos, visit the [official documentation][docs-url] and the [GitHub repository][repo-url] for examples, tutorials, and more information.

-Join the Koinonikos community today and advance the field of social science research with the power of Python!

 ## Changelog

 See the [CHANGELOG] for more information.